 Can pets help when working from home?

-Before the events of this year changed how we run our day-to-day lives, on most occasions pet owners would have to leave their cat or dog at home to go work.
+Before the events of 2020 changed how we run our day-to-day lives, on most occasions pet owners would have to leave their cat or dog at home to go work.
 Despite the enthusiastic greeting your pet might give you when you open the front door, it could feel like you weren’t able to spend as much time with them as you would have liked.

 Now that remote working has allowed for more people than ever to do their job from home, we wanted to investigate how people felt about spending extra time with their cat or dog.
 Our new research with 2,000 UK pet lovers revealed their experiences, and we can safely say that most would love for the extra time with their pet to stay.